Anshuman-Singh432/Gosslar_Roof_Image-_Classification/README.md

 Since these classes were having unbalanced images so image augmentation was used to balance the training set.

 There is no overlap of images between the sets.

+Different models have been tried on Gosslar dataset in which till now- the basic CNN has performed the best with 65 % test accuracy.
+The rest Transfer Learning models have not shown good result due to overfitting and need more improvement for better results.